nyergler/nyergler.github.io/content/posts/2003-11-26-ahh-the-holidays.md

 And so I’ve just made it a policy of not attending events at her home.
 And that was fine with me; her food is always nearly inedible anyway.
 She’s hosting Christmas this year, and that’s just another day I have to enjoy my break.
 This year my other aunt, Fonda, is hosting Thanksgiving.
 She also left me a message saying “you’re invited to Thanksgiving.”
 Why can’t people just be direct and say “you’re invited, but your good-for-nothing homo lover isn’t” ?
 Things would be so much clearer.
 So again, I called, and this time left a message saying, “Thanks for the invite, Fonda; Garrett and I would love to come.
 See you Saturday!”

 As you might expect, Fonda just called.
 I don’t think she was expecting anyone to answer, which made the conversation just a little bit gratifying for me.
 She started with the classic “I think there’s been a misunderstanding.”
 Yes, she’s right; I understood that her and her family loved me.
 And I also understood that love should be unconditional.
 Afterall, that’s what I learned in [Sunday School][3] .
-Fonda was really doing <span class="caps">OK</span> with her statement to me when she said, “we have to think of our children.”
+Fonda was really doing OK with her statement to me when she said, “we have to think of our children.”
 And I laughed.
 On the inside, of course.
 When I asked what she meant by this, she expounded.

 “Well Andy and Austin [my two homophobic, red-neck, uneducated sons] about had a fit at grandma’s funeral this summer when they thought they heard you say &#8216;this is my partner, Garrett.’”.